Funerals

 Families of parishioners who have died should make contact with an undertaker of their choice.
-The undertaker will then liaise with the Parish office and the cemetery/crematorium to arrange dates and times for the funeral.
+The undertaker will then liaise with the Parish Office, and the cemetery or crematorium, to arrange dates and times for the funeral.

-The family will then be contacted by Fr Patrick, who will help them pick hymns and readings.
+The family will then be contacted by the priest who will celebrate the funeral.
+He will help you pick hymns and readings.

 Readings

-Readings at Catholic funerals are taken from the Bible: a first reading (usually taken from the Old Testament), a Responsorial Psalm, an optional second reading (taken from the New Testament), a Gospel Acclamation and a Gospel (usually chosen by the priest).
+Readings at Catholic funerals are taken from the Bible: a first reading (usually taken from the Old Testament), a Responsorial Psalm, an optional second reading (taken from the New Testament) and a Gospel (usually chosen by the priest).
 Click here to see the various options.

 The readings may be read by family and friends of the deceased.
 Please let us know if you would prefer one of the parishioners to do the readings.

 The person who proclaims the first reading generally reads the psalm as well, unless this is sung.
-The person who proclaims the second reading also reads the Gospel Acclamation, unless this is sung.
+The person who does the second reading also reads the Gospel Acclamation, unless this is sung.

 Music

 There are normally four hymns at a Requiem Mass: an entrance hymn, an offertory hymn, a Communion hymn and a recessional hymn.
-Click here to see some examples of appropriate choices.
+Some examples of appropriate choices are available here.

 Offertory Procession

 Two, three or four people can bring forward the gifts in the offertory procession.
-Please let the celebrant know how many people you would like in the procession.
+Please let the Celebrant know if you would like to have an Offertory Procession and, if so, how many people you would like in the procession.

 Blessing at Communion